 This Big Mac Sauce copycat recipe is so close to the McDonald's special sauce, you won't be able to taste the difference!

-This is as similar to the real thing as you are going to get.
 I watched a video of one of McDonald's executive chefs making the Big Mac Sauce and did my best to replicate the ingredient ratios.
 It took a bit of trial and error, but the taste is spot on!

 Is Big Mac Sauce the same as Thousand Island Dressing?